Emptiedfull/ExBalance/Readme.md

-Powerful simple load balancer built in python
+Powerful simple load balancer built in python.
+It distributes the load into exisitng servers and also upscales automatically during periods of high requests.

 Usage: